PLEASE NOTE THAT, TO ACCESS OUR SUPPORT, YOU WILL NEED TO REGISTER WITH BREATHE ON UK, .

 - We may be able to cover the cost of a family ticket, plus the additional care costs for your LTV child in your absence, to allow you and your other children to take a day out together at Alton Towers or Thorpe Park (other locations considered on request)

-- We are occasionally able to fund short breaks for the entire family, subject to your LTV child being medically cleared and care support being in place, however a very limited number are available in any one year.
-Currently at Centre Parcs locations.
+- We are occasionally able to fund short breaks for the entire family (currently at Centre Parcs), subject to your LTV child being medically cleared and care support being in place.
+However, a very limited number of these holidays are available in any one year.

 PRACTICAL HELP FOR YOU!